Tua Tagovailoa Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- He also has 89 rushing yards on 35 carries with three touchdowns, averaging 5.9 yards per game.
+- He's also chipped in on the ground, with 89 rushing yards (5.9 ypg) on 35 carries with three rushing touchdowns.

 - The Dolphins have run 59.1% passing plays and 40.9% rushing plays this season.
 They rank 21st in the NFL in scoring.